lucky-sideburn/Awesome-Not-Persuasive-Or-Not-Very-Persuasive/README.md

 I don't want to make unnecessary judgments about the system but I think it can be useful to have an overview of what is pure.

 But, what is pure?
-I have spent a lot of time trying to find the right definition of pure trying to find some points.
+I have spent a lot of time trying to find the right definition of pure.

 I think that the definition of pure, in relation of Internet resources and general things, is related the a low capacity to control people mind in order to increase dependence e aderence to a capitalistic money system.